Christian Maggio: International career

 Maggio was also named to the 23-man Italy squad that participated in the 2013 Confederations Cup.
 He made his tournament debut in Italy's second group match of the tournament, a 4–3 win over Japan, and hit the cross-bar with a header in a 4–2 defeat to hosts and eventual champions Brazil in the final group match after coming on as a substitute.
 He also started in the semi-final match against Spain, helping the team to keep a clean sheet, although Spain would advance to the final with a 7–6 victory penalties, following a 0–0 deadlock after extra-time.
 He once again started in the third-place match against Uruguay, where he helped the Italians to capture the bronze medal, following a 5–4 victory in the resulting penalty shoot-out after a 2–2 draw following extra-time.

 Maggio was named in Prandelli's provisional 30-man squad for the 2014 FIFA World Cup, but was one of seven players cut from the final squad, after missing much of the previous season due to injury.
-On 18 March 2015, he announced his retirement from the Italian national side at the age of 33; in total he made 34 appearances for Italy.
+On 18 March 2015, he announced his retirement from the Italy national side at the age of 33; in total he made 34 appearances for Italy.